TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-The pdf path looks georgeus, let's check it:
+The /pdf path looks georgeus, let's check it:

 <br />